CLICK HERE to view the list of spheres and skills.

 All skills require build points to purchase them.
 Aside from the skills you begin the game with (and some racial abilities) all skills also require a teacher to instruct on their use except in certain situations.
 When you think you want to learn a new skill, you must first have the build points available, and then find an instructor.
-Seek someone, either PC or NPC who already possesses your desired skill and also has the ability to Teach it to others.
+Seek someone, either PC or NPC who already possesses your desired skill and is willing to teach it to others.
 Teaching/Learning a skill requires five minutes of role-playing instruction per Skill Tier of the skill being learned.
 If you are unable to find someone to teach you a skill during the game, you may try to learn a skill via your AAR.

 When you purchase a skill in any given skill, you begin a tally known as a Sphere Rank.
 For each sphere purchased, you add one to your Sphere rank total.
 The exception to this rule is Basic Skills.
 Basic Skills only count once in a given sphere toward your Sphere Rank total.
 Sphere Ranks hold three purposes.
 Primarily, a Sphere Rank is used to unlock additional tiers of skills in the skill spheres.
 Once you meet the sphere rank requirement for a given tier, you can begin purchasing from that tier in that skill sphere.